Maria Timofeeva: 2023–2024: Major, WTA Tour& top 100 debuts, WTA title

 former Australian Open champion Caroline Wozniacki and 10th seed Beatriz Haddad Maia to advance to the fourth round where she lost to Marta Kostyuk.
 She reached the top 100 on 29 January 2024, moving up 70 positions, becoming the first 2003-born player to enter the Top 100.

 Timofeeva qualified for the 2024 Miami Open and defeated Varvara Gracheva, before losing in the second round to 26th seed Linda Nosková.

 At the 2024 French Open, she lost in the first round to Wang Yafan in straight sets.
 Attempting to defend her Budapest Grand Prix title, Timofeeva won her opening match against qualifier Simona Waltert but then lost to Aliaksandra Sasnovich in round two.

+2025: Nationality change

+On 20 October 2025, Timofeeva changed her nationality to Uzbekistan.

+2026: Wimbledon debut and first win, first WTA 125 title

+She won her maiden WTA 125-level singles title in Istanbul.

+She made her main-draw debut at the 2026 Wimbledon Championships with a win over wildcard entrant Heather Watson.
+It was her first major main draw since reaching the first round at Roland Garros in 2024.
+She recorded her first main-draw win over Beatriz Haddad Maia.